asgood23/STATIONS/made-with-samples/100-bastards.md

 ## I search the bastard …

-*d100 items to find on bastards and/or just laying around*
+*d100 items to find on bastards and/or just lying around*

 | #    | Item                              | #    | Item                  | #    | Item              | #    | Item                                  |
 | ---- | --------------------------------- | ---- | --------------------- | ---- | ----------------- | ---- | ------------------------------------- |